Archives by Year: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024

 I remember three jobs later when my company announced we would be moving to the new One World Trade Center.

-I remember knowing I would have to leave that job because I didn't have the heart or stomach to work where 2,753 souls were lost.
+I remember knowing I would have to leave that job because I didn't have the heart or stomach to work on the spot where 2,753 beautiful souls were lost.

 Every year at this time -- and often at times in between -- I'm reminded of this.
-All of it flashes through my mind like a horror movie I can't unsee.
+All of it flashes through my mind like a horror movie that I can't unsee.

-And the worst part of it is, despite the heroic efforts of our troops for two decades, I fear we're less safe today than we were on September 10th 2001.
-I pray for everyone who is suffering right now and more than anything, I pray for peace.
+And the worst part of it is, despite the heroic efforts and sacrifices of our troops for the past TWO decades, I fear we're less safe today than we were on September 10th 2001.

 9/24/2019